-- G1.1 The MCEV Methodology (MCEVM) described here is applied to the calculation and reporting of the MCEV of the covered business. - G1.2 Adjustments must be made to ensure all covered business has been included appropriately.
-An example of such an adjustment might be in respect of a reinsurance or loan arrangement within the group to avoid distorting the MCEV. - G1.3 Principles 1 to 17 relate only to covered business with the exception of reference to Group Market Consistent Embedded Value (Group MCEV) in Principle 17 which measures the consolidated value of shareholders' interests in covered and non-covered business. - G1.4 Except where they are not considered material, compliance with Principles (shown in bold) is compulsory and any non-compliance with underlying Guidance should be explicitly disclosed. - G1.5 A statement should be included to confirm that the methodology, assumptions and results have been subject to external review, stating the basis of the external review and by whom it has been performed.
+G1.1 The MCEV Methodology (MCEVM) described here is applied to the calculation and reporting of the MCEV of the covered business.

+G1.2 Adjustments must be made to ensure all covered business has been included appropriately.
+An example of such an adjustment might be in respect of a reinsurance or loan arrangement within the group to avoid distorting the MCEV.

+G1.3 Principles 1 to 17 relate only to covered business.

+G1.4 Except where they are not considered material, compliance with Principles (shown in bold) is compulsory and any non-compliance with underlying Guidance should be explicitly disclosed.

+G1.5 There are similarities between the methodology and assumptions used to determine the Solvency II balance sheet and the MCEVM.
+Alignment of methodology and assumptions between Solvency II and MCEV may be beneficial for companies reporting under both approaches.
+Consequently, where Solvency II is adopted for solvency reporting, certain components of the MCEVM may be aligned to Solvency II methodology and assumptions as described in Principles 3, 5, 6, 8, 10, 11, 14 and 16.
+Alignment of MCEV to Solvency II methodology and assumptions in other areas is permitted provided that the nature of such alignment is disclosed.

+G1.5 A statement should be included to confirm that the methodology, assumptions and results have been subject to external review, stating the basis of the external review and by whom it has been performed.